saveourtool/diktat/info/guide/guide-chapter-1.md

 ### <a name="r1.6.2"></a> 1.6.2 Boolean variable names with negative meaning

 Avoid using Boolean variable names with a negative meaning.
-When using a logical operator and name with negative meaning, the code may be difficult to understand, which is referred to as the "double negative".
+When using a logical operator and name with a negative meaning, the code may be difficult to understand, which is referred to as the "double negative".
 For instance, it is not easy to understand the meaning of !isNotError.
 The JavaBeans specification automatically generates isXxx() getters for attributes of Boolean classes.
 However, not all methods returning Boolean type have this notation.